zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-stored-procedure.md

 I'll start this post by stating that Entity Framework Code First does not have native support for Stored Procedures, yet!

 But if it is not supported natively, then how is it possible to access them?
 Through the context's `SqlQuery()` method.
 But there is a drawback: access is linked to the database provider!
-Each database provider has a specific way of calling and treat stored procedure parameters.
+Each database provider has a specific way of calling and treating stored procedure parameters.

 In our example, we will demonstrate how to access a stored procedure from the [NorthWind](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs) database.
 The procedure we are going to use is `CustOrderHist`, which takes the customer code as a parameter and returns the products and quantities purchased by the customer.